Bcardona21/PotholeConsoleApp/README.md

 # PotholeConsoleApp

-A ficticious city application for users to register potholes with the city's Department of Transportation for future road work.
+A fictitious city application for users to register potholes with the city's Department of Transportation for future road work.

 ---